PHYSICS 355 - Rory Coker

 Background information: The physics department offers the following upper-division undergraduate physics courses, which extend and detail concepts briefly surveyed in 355--- 362K, atomic and molecular physics; 362L, nuclear and particle physics and astrophysics; 369, thermodynamics and statistical physics; 373, quantum physics.
 In this course, you should begin by reading Chs.
 1, 2 and 3 in Rohlf for historical background.
 The course lectures will start with Ch.
 4 on special relativity.

 Short Syllabus and first day handout.
 Basis of course letter grade: Homework, 60%; midterm exam, 25%; class attendance, 15%.
 Class attendance is NOT OPTIONAL; it is expected, and contributes a significant percentage of the overall course grade.
-See the long course syllabus for more details.
-The midterm exam will be held in class on March 24.
+See the course syllabus for more details.
+The midterm exam will be held in class on a date TBA.

 Useful Online Resources: Relativistic Dynamics